-But the question remains: How do you know if you have the right breast size?
+The question remains: How do you know if you have the right breast size?

-Understanding the “Ideal” Breast Size
+Understanding “Ideal” Breast Size

-Results showed that approximately 60% of men and 54% of women agreed that average-sized breasts are more attractive for them.
+Results showed that approximately 60% of men and 54% of women agreed that average-sized breasts are more attractive to them.
 Likewise, 49% of men and 52% of women concurred that a C cup is the ideal breast size, which is close to the average breast size of women in both the United States and Europe.

 Further research involving four different countries (Czech Republic, Cameroon, Namibia, and Brazil) showed an outcome that is consistent with the result of the abovementioned survey.
 While personal liking varies, most of the respondents remained consistent with previous studies, favoring medium-sized breasts over bigger-sized ones.